wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 We'll cover monitoring in greater deal as we go through the remaining chapters in this book:

 - In [#s](#the-art-and-nonsense-of-prompt-engineering), we use monitoring to collect data needed to iterate on your prompts.
-- In chapter 5, we cover how to monitor calls to tools connected to the LLM.
+- In [#s](#prompt-testing-and-monitoring), we cover how to monitor calls to tools connected to the LLM.
-- In chapter 6, we'll look at how to monitor the interaction between the LLM and a search engine.
+- In [#s](#enhancing-llms-with-tools), we'll look at how to monitor the interaction between the LLM and a search engine.

 Monitoring interactions is essential to keep your LLM-based application running smoothly in production.
 And while your setting up monitoring, I recommend including monitoring costs as well.